MicrosoftDocs/power-platform/power-virtual-agents/guidance/oc-pva-analytics.md

 ## Understanding Copilot Studio analytics definitions

-It is important to understand the way Copilot Studio calculates the various metrics for the analytics.
-The basis of these calculations is the copilot sessions.
+It is important to understand the way Copilot Studio calculates the various metrics made available to [Analyze bot performance and usage in Copilot Studio](../analytics-summary.md).
+These calculations are based on the copilot sessions.
 A session can be an *unbilled* or a *billed* session.
 A billed session is a continuous interaction between a copilot and a user to address all of user’s question within a 60-minute time window.

 A billed session can include multiple user authored topics and cannot last longer than 60 minutes or 100 turns.